2.2 Administration and governance of youth volunteering

 - Volunteer organizations for youth with disabilities (see 2.7 for more information)

 These voluntary organizations are relatively autonomous (e.g. concerning their policies on volunteering or the quality of their work), as long as they meet the regulations on the legal status of volunteers.

 General distribution of responsibilities

-As mentioned in 1.5 Cross-sectorial approach with other ministries, youth policy is a transversal policy.
+This decree is not specific directed towards volunteering among young people, but as mentioned in 1.5 youth policy is a transversal policy.
 It is envisaged that each ministry takes its own responsibilities and defines tasks linked to the implementation of specific goals within the Youth Policy Plan, while the Minister for Youth is in charge of overseeing the process and reporting on the Plan’s implementation to the government.